jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 validate the JSON data returned for a Bulk RDAP response.
 It is further RECOMMENDED that Elliptic Curve Digital Signature Algorithm (ECDSA) ([@!RFC7518, section 3.4]) be used for JWS.

-Furthermore, the guidance from [@!RFC7481, section 3] MUST be followed to secure the Bulk RDAP URL for encryption, authentication, and authorization.
+Furthermore, the guidance from [@!RFC7481, section 3] MUST be followed to secure the Bulk RDAP URL for authentication, authorization, and encryption.

 # Operational Considerations

-If a server uses the JWS to secure bulk data, the related JWK is expected to be distributed out-of-band to the clients.
+If a server uses the JWS to secure bulk data, the related JWK is assumed to be distributed out-of-band to the clients.

 Since bulk data generation and optionally signing it are considered computationally expensive, it is RECOMMENDED that these operations be performed off-line and once a day.